 Are you familiar with the tiny moth known as the Indian meal moth?
 These little insects hardly seem like moths because they're so small.
 You can go into your cabinet, grab some food, and completely miss one of these moths clinging to a wall.
 An Indian meal moth is only ⅝ of an inch long.
 But it is important that you notice them when they start to appear in your cabinets and food-storage areas because these insects are a warning sign that your food is infested.
 Yes.
 You read that right.
 They aren't usually a sign of an impending infestation.
 When the adult moths appear, it is likely because they are emerging from an infested food item.
-Let's take a moment to discuss how this works and then go over a few best practices you can apply to prevent Indian meal moths from being an unsavory addition to your meal plans.
+Let's take a moment to discuss how this works and then go over a few best practices you can apply to prevent Indian meal moths in Brentwood from being an unsavory addition to your meal plans.

 From Farm To Table